Living Life in Costa Rica Part 4: The Cockroach

 As if this wasn’t enough craziness for one week (the FIRST week of my trip), I woke up one night and, to my horror, felt something crawling.
 I grabbed the little flashlight under my pillow, turned it on, and yup, a monstrous looking cockroach was revealed, rapidly darting across the bed.
 Naturally, I screamed and jumped out of the bed as fast as I could (damn you, mosquito net!).
 After some yelling and general upheaval, my travel buddy smashed it (ew) while I was nervously pacing the hallway.
 Obviously, from then on, I slept with one eye open!

-I think it’s safe to conclude that when switching countries and cultures, the adaptation stage lasts longer than just a few days (it may still be going on).Liked this article?
-Please share!
+I think it’s safe to conclude that when switching countries and cultures, the adaptation stage lasts longer than just a few days (it may still be going on).Don't forget to share!